agdevansh1809/WanderLust/README.md

 # 🌍 WanderLust

-> A full-stack travel web application that allows users to discover, create, and review beautiful campgrounds from around the world.
+> A full-stack travel web application that allows users to discover, create, and review beautiful places from around the world.

 ## 🚀 Live Demo